 Communication in a crisis

-As the pandemic began to unfold, the multinational electronics firm came to Orange Business Services with a significant communications issue that could potentially cut off collaboration with its partners.
+As the pandemic began to unfold, the multinational electronics firm came to Orange Business with a significant communications issue that could potentially cut off collaboration with its partners.
 The company had cancelled its Cisco Webex contract with Orange and was migrating to Microsoft Teams.
 The version of Webex it was using was end-of-life, and it didn’t see a need to upgrade.
 Then COVID-19 hit.
 With a massive move to home working, there was not enough time to upgrade its business partners to use Microsoft Teams.

 Orange bought some time by asking Cisco to keep the company’s old Webex platform live, even though it had closed it down to all other users.
 Orange then worked around the clock to configure and install a new set of Webex tools on a 12-month license so that the company could continue to collaborate with its business partners through the pandemic.

 Orange also increased the capacity of the company’s virtual desktop infrastructure (VDI) licenses from 400 to 600.
 With VDI, engineers could still access their CAD applications securely and remotely.